openheartmind/WISDOM/reports/2023-06-20_WISDOM-x-AIMOS2023-conference.md

-## WISDOM x AIMOS2023 Conference
+## WISDOM x AIMOS 2023
-[AIMOS2023](https://openheartmind.org/aimos-conference-and-collaboration/) was both our first conference presentation for OHM and our first opportunity to explore the WISDOM framework with a new community and use case: peer-reviewing contributions to the AIMOS conference itself.
-In the months that followed, the research team met online multiple times to discuss various issues, prepare the prototype, and send it out for open review (see the [project board](https://github.com/orgs/openheartmind/projects/1) for details).
+[AIMOS2023](https://openheartmind.org/aimos-conference-and-collaboration/) was both the first conference we presented OHM at and our first opportunity to generalize WISDOM, by peer-reviewing contributions to the AIMOS conference itself.
+In the months that followed, AIMOS members formed a research team and met online to discuss various issues, prepare the prototype, and send it out for open review (see the [project board](https://github.com/orgs/openheartmind/projects/1) for details).
 The report below is a summary of this collaborative effort.

 ## Methods & Results
 ### Materials